mikerae/html-and-css-essentials-portfolio-project/README.md

 + Figure: Almost all images are enclosed in the figure element.
 + Figcaption: Where the figure element was used, a figcaption element was used to describe the image.
 ## Aria Provision
-To assist visually impaired users, use of aria-labelledby and aria-label elements were used to semantically describe elements whos semantic meaning might otherwise be unclear.
+To assist visually impaired users, use of aria-labelledby and aria-label elements were used to semantically describe elements who’s semantic meaning might otherwise be unclear.
 ## Progressive Reveal
 Each section partially reveals the header of the next section, inviting the user to scroll down and explore the site further.
 ## Enjoy Fire Section